Schizoid personality disorder: Feelings of unreality

 Patients with SzPD often feel unreal, empty, and separate from their own emotions.
 They tend to perceive themselves as fundamentally different from others and can believe that they are fundamentally unlikeable.
 Other people often seem strange and incomprehensible to a person with SzPD.
 Reality can feel unenjoyable and uninteresting to people with SzPD.
 They have difficulty finding motivation and lack ambition.
 Patients with SzPD often feel as if they are "going through the motions" or that "life passes them by."
 Many describe feeling as if they are observing life from a distance.
 Aaron Beck and his colleagues report that people with SzPD seem comfortable with their aloof lifestyle and consider themselves observers, rather than participants in the world around them.
 But they also mention that many of their schizoid patients recognize themselves as socially deviant (or even defective) when confronted with the different lives of ordinary people – especially when they read books or see movies focusing on relationships.
 Even when schizoid individuals may not long for closeness, they can become weary of being "on the outside, looking in".
 These feelings may lead to depression, depersonalization, or derealization.
 If they do, schizoid people often experience feeling "like a robot" or "going through life in a dream".
 People with SzPD may try to avoid all physical activity in order to become nobody and disconnect from reality.
-This can lead to the patient spending a large quantity of time sleeping and ignoring bodily functions such as hygiene.
+This can lead to the patient spending a large quantity of time sleeping and ignoring hygiene.